MattiasBuelens/web-streams-polyfill/README.md

 * `@mattiasbuelens/web-streams-polyfill/ponyfill/es6`: a ponyfill targeting ES2015+ environments.
   Recommended for use in modern Node applications, or in web libraries targeting modern browsers.

-Each variant also includes the [type definitions for WHATWG streams from DefinitelyTyped][types-streams].
+Each variant also includes TypeScript type definitions, compatible with the DOM type definitions for streams included in TypeScript.

 Usage as a polyfill:
 ```html